Abbott Elementary: Background

-Brunson stated that her mother's forty-year career as a schoolteacher is what inspired her to create Abbott Elementary, and named the series' titular school after Joyce Abbott, one of her own, real-life elementary school teachers.
-Additionally, the series is set in Brunson's hometown of Philadelphia.
-She also stated that the character of Barbara Howard, played by Sheryl Lee Ralph, is based on her mother.
+Brunson said that her mother's 40-year career as a schoolteacher inspired her to create Abbott Elementary, named after Joyce Abbott, one of her favorite elementary school teachers.
+The series is set in Brunson's hometown, Philadelphia.
+She said that Barbara Howard (played by Sheryl Lee Ralph) is based on her mother.

 Development

 On September 3, 2020, an untitled workplace comedy pilot starring Brunson landed a put pilot commitment at ABC with Brunson, Justin Halpern and Patrick Schumacker serving as executive producers.

 In February 2021, ABC gave the project an official pilot order, originally with the title of Harrity Elementary.
 In May, the project was given a series order under a new name of Abbott Elementary.
 Filming for the first season began on August 16, 2021, in Los Angeles, California, and concluded on November 5, 2021.
 In August, three crew members tested positive for COVID-19 but production was not impacted.

 The first season premiered on December 7, 2021, and concluded on April 12, 2022, consisting of 13 episodes.
 On March 14, 2022, just before the first season was set to conclude, the series was renewed for a second season.

 According to a tweet made by Quinta Brunson, the first day of filming for the second season began on July 18, 2022.
 On July 21, 2022, ABC ordered the second season of 22 episodes, giving it a full-season order.
+The second season premiered on September 21, 2022.
 On January 11, 2023, ABC renewed the series for a third season.
+In May 2023, the Writers Guild of America strike occurred which impacted on the production of third season.
+On November 10, 2023, ABC picked up the series for a full third season of 14 episodes.
+The third season premiered on February 7, 2024, with a two-episode premiere.
+Three days after the third season premiere, it was also renewed for a fourth season, which premiered on October 9, 2024.

+On January 8, 2025, it was announced that Abbott Elementary would suspend production due to the wildfires in the Southern California region, where the show is filmed.